 Section 4.3 Rotations Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 4.3 Students will perform rotations.
-Warm-Up: • Cumulative Practice: finding a counterexample Basic: 2, 7, 13, 17, 25 Students will perform compositions with rotations.
-Prerequisite Skills Practice: rotating a point in the coordinate plane Proficient: 2, 10, 16, 26, 32 Students will identify rotational symmetry.
-Starting Options: A windshield wiper blade is a useful model in this lesson.
+Students will perform compositions with rotations.
+Students will identify rotational symmetry.
+Warm-Up: Cumulative Practice: finding a counterexample Prerequisite Skills Practice: rotating a point in the coordinate plane Starting Options: A windshield wiper blade is a useful model in this lesson.
 The next time you change blades, keep a used blade for the demonstration.
 Hold the blade at one end of the wiper (point A).
 Without saying anything, pretend to use the blade for wiping a windshield (rotating about point A).
 Ask students if all the points on the blade travel the same distance, if any points do not move, and if there is anything that is true about all of the points on the blade.
 Now tape the blade to a meter stick and ask the students to envision the blade on a car and attached to an arm.
 Model the movement of the blade now and ask questions similar to before.
 The difference now is that point A is no longer the center of the rotation, so it is moving.
-Advanced: 10, 15, 29, 34, 36
+Basic: 2, 7, 13, 17, 25 Proficient: 2, 10, 16, 26, 32 Advanced: 10, 15, 29, 34, 36

-Section 4.4 Congruence and Transformations Warm-Up/Starting Options Practice & Apply Exercises 4.4 Warm-Up: Cumulative Practice: writing a negation Prerequisite Skills Practice: graphing polygons in the coordinate plane Starting Options: Fold a piece of paper in half and in half again so that the fold lines are parallel, as shown.
+Section 4.4 Congruence and Transformations Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 4.4 Students will identify and perform dilations.
+Warm-Up: Cumulative Practice: writing a negation Basic: 5, 7, 17, 19, 30 Students will solve real-life problems involving scale Prerequisite Skills Practice: graphing polygons in the coordinate plane Proficient: 6, 16, 18, 20, 30 factors and dilations.
+Starting Options: Fold a piece of paper in half and in half again so that the fold lines are parallel, as shown.
 Use a handheld paper punch to punch one hole through all layers.
 Have students describe what the paper will look like when opened.
 Fold a piece of paper in half and in half again so that the fold lines are perpendicular, as shown.
 Use a handheld paper punch to punch one hole through all layers.
 Have students describe what the paper will look like when opened.
-Discuss the location of the lines of reflection on the opened Basic: 5, 7, 17, 19, 30 Proficient: 6, 16, 18, 20, 30 Advanced: 6, 17, 29, 30, 34 Warm-Up: Cumulative Practice: writing a negation Prerequisite Skills Practice: graphing polygons in the coordinate plane Starting Options: Fold a piece of paper in half and in half again so that the fold lines are parallel, as shown.
-Use a handheld paper punch to punch one hole through all layers.
-Have students describe what the paper will look like when opened.
-Fold a piece of paper in half and in half again so that the fold lines are perpendicular, as shown.
-Use a handheld paper punch to punch one hole through all layers.
-Have students describe what the paper will look like when opened.
+Discuss the location of the lines of reflection on the opened paper.
+Explain to students that today they will be investigating reflections in lines.
+Advanced: 6, 17, 29, 30, 34

-Section 4.5 Dilations Specific Learning Objective Specific Learning Objective Warm-Up/Starting Options Students will identify and perform dilations.Students will solve real-life Warm-Up: Cumulative Practice: identifying the validity of a statement Prerequisite Skills Practice: using a graph to find lengths Basic: 5, 7, 21, 25, 31 Proficient: 14, 19, 24, 26, 39 problems involving scale factors and dilations.
-Starting Options: Cut a rectangle out of heavier card stock.
+Section 4.5 Dilations Specific Learning Objective Warm-Up/Starting Options Practice & Apply Exercises 4.5 Students will identify and perform dilations.
+Students will solve real-life Warm-Up: Cumulative Practice: identifying the validity of a statement Prerequisite Skills Practice: using a graph to find lengths Basic: 5, 7, 21, 25, 31 Students will solve real-life problems involving scale factors and dilations.
+Prerequisite Skills Practice: using a graph to find lengths Starting Options: Cut a rectangle out of heavier card stock.
 Use a flashlight to cast a shadow of the rectangle onto the wall.
 Ask the students if the angles still appear to be right angles.
 Then vary the distance between the bulb of the flashlight and the rectangle, and discuss how this changes the shadow.
 Ask the students if the shadow is always similar to the original figure.
 Advanced: 22, 30, 39, 46, 47